OWASP/www-project-machine-learning-security-top-10/tab_charter.md

 ## Scope

-This project will provide an awareness document that lists the risks associated with machine learning systems.
+This project will provide an overview of the top 10 security issues of machine learning systems.
 Due to the rapid adoption of machine learning systems, there are related projects within OWASP and other organisations, that may have narrower or broader scope than this project.
 As an example, while adversarial attacks